 Get cooking with pork

 Pork is so popular across the globe – from Japanese Tonkatsu to Brazilian Feijoada.
-But nearly half of us in the UK only know one way to cook pork and that's usually as a roast.
-Excitingly, this means there's a whole world of dishes yet to taste!
+But many of us only know one way to cook pork and that’s usually as a roast.
+Excitingly, this means there’s a whole world of dishes yet to taste!

-This is why we asked Cantonese-inspired Dumpling Sisters, who regularly cook pork-based meals, to show both us and Taming Twins, how to prepare a pork meal that's not only delicious, but quick and easy too.
-Perfect for midweek when there's often less time to cook due to work, chores and family commitments.
+This is why we asked Cantonese cuisine inspired chefs, the Dumpling Sisters, who regularly cook pork-based meals, to show both us and Taming Twins, how to prepare a pork meal that’s not only delicious, but quick and easy too.
+Perfect for midweek when there’s often less time to cook due to work, chores and family commitments.